thesairam/sssnl/raspi-agent/README.md

 Tips
 - To run the dashboard from your desktop without IPs, prefer a .local mDNS name (e.g., `http://sssnl-desktop.local:5173`).
 The kiosk script defaults to that and appends `?device_mac=<mac>`.
 - You can override the dashboard URL by setting `DASHBOARD_URL` in the systemd unit Environment.

+Troubleshooting
+- ImportError: gi.repository not found → `sudo apt install -y python3-gi`
+- No Bluetooth adapter found → enable Bluetooth: `sudo rfkill unblock all` and ensure BlueZ is running: `sudo systemctl status bluetooth`
+- `bluetoothctl` permission issues → run the agent with `sudo -E` or add your user to the `bluetooth` group and restart.